PaulWheatcroft/theCocktailShaker/README.md

 A code review was posted in the Code Institute peer-code-review channel.
 The fedback was positive and also helped shape the UX with some good suggestions regarding usibility and text changes.

 I used a wide group of friends and family to test the user stories across the following operating systems and browsers.
-The feedback from this group helped shape both the UI and UX.
+The feedback from this group helped shape both the UI and UX as outlined in the Design Choices During Development.

 - Windows (multiple computers)
     - Internet Explorer 11